eclipse-cdt-cloud/theia-trace-extension/README.md

 ## Try the trace extension

-This repository contains an example trace-viewer application that includes the trace extension.
-It has two versions:
+This repository contains a vscode extension, as well as example Theia-based applications that includes the trace extension.
+It has three versions:

+- _vscode_: The extension runs from a running vscode instance
-- _browser_: a "browser" application, accessed with a web browser
+- _browser_: **temporarily unavailable** a "browser" theia application, accessed with a web browser
-- _electron_: a native desktop application
+- _electron_: **temporarily unavailable** a native theia desktop application

 ### Run the Trace Server